-As expected, the House bill has been laid on the table so that the House can take up Sentate Bill 1946.
-SB 1946 is set for third reading on April 28.
-We expect the bill to pass with the current Senate language.
-A copy of the bill is attached to the report.
+As expected, the House bill was laid on the table so that the House could take up Senate Bill 1946.
+SB 1946 passed the House of Representatives 116 years and 1 nay.
+The bill has been ordered enrolled and will be sent to the Governor.